-Training is an important factor in maintaining competitiveness.
+Training is an essential factor in maintaining competitiveness.
 Effective training does not only benefit employers, it also helps employees to be satisfied and significantly improve retention rates.
-Considered as the most important workplace policy, training gives employees a sense of value and ideas, aligning the organisation's goals with their personal career desires.
+Considered as the most critical workplace policy, training gives employees a sense of value and ideas, aligning the organisation's goals with their personal career desires.

 The American Association for Training and Development has studied more than 2,500 companies and their training policies.
 Surprisingly, organisations with a comprehensive training program have higher profit margins (24% higher than average) and higher turnover per employee (outstanding 218%).

-Every employee’s training and development starts with the right strategy
+Every employee training and development starts with the right strategy

 Gamified employee’s training